-Children also develop other skills along the way such as in the farm allotment were the children grow their own fruit and vegetables and learn gardening skills.
+Each child at Sandon, from Early Years up to Year 6, has weekly session on the farm that implements science, maths and literacy in unique ways whilst also developing their understanding of the world and their social, emotional and mental health.
+Children also develop other skills along the way such as in the farm allotment were children grow their own fruit and vegetables and learn gardening skills.
 The food the children grow is then used in our Food From The Farm sessions in which the children learn where food comes from, what is healthy to eat and how to cook basic meals, bake bread and much more.

-Mr Kiddle and the children oversee the day to day running of the farm, which is home to a wide range of animals, from miniature Mediterranean donkeys, rare breed pigs, pygmy goats, a variety of chicken and duck breeds, dwarf rabbits, guinea pigs, chinchillas, turkeys and terrapins.
+Mr Kiddle and the children oversee the day to day running of the farm, which is home to a wide range of animals.
+From miniature Mediterranean donkeys, rare breed pigs, pygmy goats, a variety of chicken and duck breeds, dwarf rabbits, guinea pigs, chinchillas, turkeys and terrapins.